Add Java Script To PDF File

 JavascriptAction javaScript = new JavascriptAction("this.print({bUI:true,bSilent:false,bShrinkToFit:true});");

-// Assign JavascriptAction object to desired action of Document
+// Assign JavascriptAction object to the OpenAction of the Document

 doc.OpenAction = javaScript;